 Only promoting affiliate links on one platform: Sharing links across multiple platforms allows for a wider reach because each social platform reaches different segments of an influencer’s audience.

-Not informing affiliates about brand messages and product information will not work in 2020: An educated affiliate is the one a company can rely on to promote a product or service with conviction.
+Not informing affiliates about brand messages and product information will not work: An educated affiliate is the one a company can rely on to promote a product or service with conviction.

 Earn at your own pace.